To PepsiCo:

 Governance & oversight

 PepsiCo’s Board of Directors recognizes that the use of company resources in the political process is an important issue for shareholders and other stakeholders.
-It oversees the company’s public policy processes and activities with the assistance of its Sustainability, Diversity and Public Policy Committee.
+It oversees the company’s public policy processes and activities with the assistance of its Sustainability and Public Policy Committee.
 This includes the periodic review of policies and practices regarding political contributions, as well as the review of PepsiCo’s expenditures of both corporate and political action committee funds.

 Public policy engagement and issue prioritization